emberjs/ember.js/README.md

 We also recommend that you check out the [annotated Todos example](http://annotated-todos.strobeapp.com/), which shows you the best practices for architecting an MVC-based web application.
 You can also [browse or fork the code on Github](https://github.com/amberjs/todos).

-The [SproutCore Guides are available](http://guides.sproutcore20.com/) for SproutCore 2.0.
+[Guides are available](http://guides.sproutcore20.com/) for Amber.js.
 If you find an error, please [fork the guides on GitHub](https://github.com/sproutcore/sproutguides/tree/v2.0) and submit a pull request.
-(Note that 2.0 guides are on the `v2.0` branch.)
+(Note that Amber.js guides are on the `v2.0` branch.)

-To learn more about what we're up to, follow [@sproutcore on Twitter](http://twitter.com/sproutcore), [subscribe to the blog](http://blog.sproutcore.com), or [read the original SproutCore 2.0 announcement](http://blog.sproutcore.com/announcing-sproutcore-2-0/).

 # Building Amber.js